Ismail Ibrahim: Early life and education

-Ibrahim was born in Mangrol, a coastal town in the Junagadh district of Gujarat, into a Gujarati-speaking family involved in farming and fruit trade.
-During his school years at Madrassah High School and Jehangir Boarding House, where he studied with his older brother Hasan, Ibrahim played cricket and hockey and was selected for a local squad by Nawab Dilwar Khan.
+Ibrahim was born in Mangrol, a coastal town in the Junagadh district of Gujarat, into a Gujarati-speaking family involved in farming and the fruit trade.
+During his school years at Madrassah High School and Jehangir Boarding House, where he studied with his older brother Hasan, Ibrahim played cricket and field hockey and was selected for a local squad by Nawab Dilwar Khan.

-After the 1947 partition, Ibrahim traveled by sea to Karachi while awaiting his matriculation results and enrolled in a typing and shorthand course.
+After the partition of India in 1947, Ibrahim traveled by sea to Karachi while awaiting his matriculation results and enrolled in a typing and shorthand course.
 His proficiency in English led to his employment with Sher Mohammad Ali & Sons, a surgical tools wholesaler.

 Career

-In 1951, after a brief hiatus from cricket, he was invited by Prince Aslam to join the Kathiawar Gymkhana and later played for Pak Ahmedabad under M.S.
-Baloch; his performance was noted by teammates including Mohammad Farooq.
+In 1951, after a brief hiatus from cricket, he was invited by Prince Aslam to join the Kathiawar Gymkhana and later played for Pak Ahmedabad under M. S. Baloch; his performance was noted by teammates including Mohammad Farooq.

 Ibrahim's club performances resulted in his selection by the Karachi Cricket Association in 1954.
 He made his first-class debut in the 1954–55 Quaid-e-Azam Trophy semi-final and was selected for the 1955 Pakistan Eaglets tour of the United Kingdom, a developmental initiative.

 After returning to Pakistan, Ibrahim played in domestic cricket for teams including Karachi Blues and Karachi C. He scored runs and took wickets, with a career-best bowling figure of 5 for 54 recorded in one match.

 In 1958, Ibrahim moved to Scunthorpe, Lincolnshire, in the United Kingdom to pursue career.
 He represented Appleby-Frodingham Works for four summers, serving as an opening bowler and batsman.
 In club cricket, he recorded a five-wicket haul against Scunthorpe Town and scored a rapid century against English Steel.